A conservative finite-volume Buckley--Leverett solver with bounded-interval multiwavelet state analysis: Code availability

 The code used in this work is publicly available at \url{https://github.com/Christian48596/fv_mw_buckley_leverett}.
-The repository includes the Buckley--Leverett finite-volume / bounded-interval multiwavelet solver, default Berea benchmark settings, and documentation for modifying the rock and fluid parameters.
-The numerical results reported in this study can be reproduced directly from the code and input parameters provided there.
-Additional output files used to generate the figures are available from the corresponding author upon reasonable request.
+The repository contains the Buckley--Leverett finite-volume/bounded-interval multiwavelet solver, the default Berea benchmark settings, and documentation for modifying the rock and fluid parameters.
+The results reported in this study can be reproduced from the code and input settings provided in that repository.